 Buying new furniture for a big move or home refresh is super exciting–but it can make for a big headache if you don’t measure your space for furniture delivery first.
 Although it may seem like a no-brainer, measuring a space before buying furniture is frequently overlooked and one of the biggest mistakes we see people make.

 Not only must you measure to ensure the large piece of furniture you bought will fit in your room, but you must also account for small doorways, narrow halls and curvy stairwells that can all pose a problem when it comes to delivery (and goes double if you’re working with a moving company or furniture delivery service, or if you need to move furniture from a small space to a large one or vice versa).

 In many cases, just an inch of space can make all of the difference and save you time when moving furniture.
-No one wants to end up in that episode of Friends where Ross shouts “Pivot!”
 Avoid the headache, and learn how to measure your space quickly and efficiently in our handy guide below.
 You can also make your process even easier by working with an e-designer from the Kathy Kuo Home Design Team.

 Step 1.
 Tape It Out Before You Buy

 The first step is to make sure the item you’re thinking about works in your space.
 We highly recommend double checking all measurements from the get-go!

 For your convenience, we have published dimensions (height x width x depth) under Specifications on every KKH product page when you shop our site.
 If you have trouble visualizing the size of the piece in your space, one easy trick is to measure out the width and depth on the floor with masking tape or painter’s tape.
 You can also place a piece of tape on the wall to get an idea of height.

 If you’re measuring a sofa, make sure you also record the diagonal depth, which will determine if the piece can be brought through tighter entryways at an angle (read below for an example).

 Step 2.
 Measure Your Home